 Once the pee rises to the top or is starting to overflow (be sure to place your container on a plate), level the sample and seal the cap.

 How Long Can Urine Be Frozen?

 While we suspect you might be able to save your frozen pee even longer than that, it is better to be safe than sorry.

-You may have multiple urine samples in your freezer if drug testing is a regular occurrence.
+You may have multiple urine samples in your freezer.
 If that is the case, make sure to write the date on the urine container.
 That way, you won’t create confusion about whether samples are fresh or not.

 How Do You Thaw and Heat Urine?

 When it comes time to submit your urine sample, you need to figure out a way to warm it to your approximate body temperature.
 The best method is thawing.

 Depending on the size of the sample, you can remove it from the fridge and let it thaw for 10 to 15 minutes at room temperature.

 Another tried and tested method is using heating pads to warm samples.
 Place the frozen urine on the active heating pad and monitor the thawing process.
 Remove it once the pee is at the required temperature.